daybrush/scenejs-render/README.md

     version  Display version

   Options:
     -c, --cache <n>         you can pass Capture.
-(0: false, 1: true) (defaults to 0) -d, --duration        how many seconds to play
-    -f, --fps <n>         fps (defaults to 60)
+(0: false, 1: true) (defaults to 0) -d, --duration          how many seconds to play -f, --fps <n>           fps (defaults to 60)
     -h, --height <n>        Video height to render (defaults to 400) -H, --help              Output usage information
-    -i, --input [value]   File URL to Rendering (defaults to "index.html") -m, --media [value]   Name of mediaScene to render (defaults to "mediaScene") -n, --name [value]    Name of scene to render (defaults to "scene") -o, --output [value]  Output file name (defaults to "output.mp4") -p, --port <n>        Port to Rendering (defaults to 3033) -s, --scale <n>       Scale of screen size (defaults to 1) -s, --startTime <n>   Time to start (defaults to 0) -v, --version         Output the version number
+    -i, --input [value]     File URL to Rendering (defaults to "index.html") -m, --media [value]     Name of mediaScene to render (defaults to "mediaScene") -M, --multiprocess <n>  Number of processes to create. (defaults to 1) -n, --name [value]      Name of scene to render (defaults to "scene") -o, --output [value]    Output file name (defaults to "output.mp4") -p, --port <n>          Port to Rendering (defaults to 3033) -s, --scale <n>         Scale of screen size (defaults to 1) -S, --startTime <n>     Time to start (defaults to 0) -v, --version           Output the version number
     -w, --width <n>         Video width to render (defaults to 600)
 ```
 ## Result
 ```